yourstrulycreator/G-Crawler/README.md

 # G-Crawler

-This a python bot that crawls Google search and is able to aggregate its findings into a csv file makeing use of Google Search API
+This a python bot that crawls Google search and is able to aggregate its findings into a csv file making use of Google Search API

 Simply follow the prompts